epinio/docs/docs/installation/other_inst_scenarios/install_epinio_on_rancher.md

 :::note

-If using the Rancher dashboard you will already have an Ingress controller running.
+If using the Rancher dashboard there already will be an Ingress controller installed.
 This will be due to the installation process for Rancher.

 :::